-What advice would you give to someone interested in writing memoir?
+What advice would you give to beginning writers?

 What books are on your nightstand?